 This chapter book pairs nicely with We Adopted You, Benjamin Koo.
 Both are stories of an adopted Korean boy into a loving Caucasian family.
-Their physical differences create an identify crisis and a hunger to know about their birth parents in Korea.
-This might be a natural part of growing up for an adopted child and the conclusion to their quest is realizing that a family is based on love, not just genetics. [chapter book, ages 8 and up]
+Their physical differences create an identity crisis and a hunger to know about their birth parents in Korea.
+This might be a natural part of growing up for an adopted child and the conclusion to their quest is realizing that a family is based on love, not just genetics. [middle grade, ages 8 and up]

 Half a World Away by Cynthia Kadohata

 Twelve-year-old Jaden is not an easy adoptee for his family.
 He’s emotionally disconnected and now his parents want to add a new younger brother for him from Kazakhstan.
 It’s not easy to choose at the orphanage but Jaden finds himself drawn to a toddler with severe special needs.
 It’s not the baby that his parents want but it’s the first time he finds himself able to care about someone else.
 Could it be that he needs this toddler as much as this child needs him?
-But what about the baby his parents have already committed to? [chapter book, ages 10 and up]
+But what about the baby his parents have already committed to? [middle grade, ages 10 and up]

 Red Thread Sisters by Carol Antoinette Peacock

 What is like to be adopted as an older child from China into a loving family in Boston?
 Eleven-year-old Wen knows that this is the golden ticket that she’s been hoping for.
-She can’t help but worry about her best friend from her orphanage, Shu Ling, whose bad leg preclude her from an education in China and most certainly, from being adopted.
+She can’t help but worry about her best friend from her orphanage, Shu-Ling, whose bad leg precludes her from education in China and most certainly, from being adopted.
 When orphans age out at fourteen, the girls typically get work in a coal mine.
-It’s not easy for Wen to adjust to her new life but she’s determined to find Shu Ling a family like she promised. [chapter book, ages 9 and up]
+It’s not easy for Wen to adjust to her new life but she’s determined to find Shu-Ling a family as she promised. [chapter book, ages 9 and up]

 Pair this book with picture book The Red Thread: An Adoption Fairy Tale by Grace Lin.
 Picture books, after all, are for everyone at any age!